 Spoon River College does not discriminate, and will not tolerate discrimination or harassment, on the basis of sex, pregnancy, gender identity or expression, race, color, creed, national or ethnic origin, religion or religious affiliation, sexual orientation or preference, age, marital or family status, disability, veteran status, or other status protected by applicable federal, state, or local law in admission, financial aid, employment, athletics, or any other aspect of its educational programs or activities.
 Reasonable accommodation will be provided to persons with disabilities, consistent with state and federal law.
-(Refer to SRC Policy and Procedure Manual, Discrimination & Harassment Policy, 3.1.1).
+(Refer to SRC Policy and Procedure Manual, Anti-Discrimination & Anti-Harassment Policy, 3.1.1).

 Spoon River College has an established policy against sex discrimination, sexual misconduct, and interpersonal violence that articulates the College's descriptions of prohibited conduct.
 The policy and the related investigation and resolution procedures for allegations of sex discrimination, sexual misconduct, and interpersonal violence outline the College's approach to addressing reports of sex discrimination, sexual misconduct, and interpersonal violence, and other suspected violations of the policy.
 The College is committed to the prompt and equitable resolution of all alleged or suspected violations of the policy about which the College knows or reasonably should know to the fullest extent possible under the circumstances.
-(Refer to SRC Policy and Procedure Manual, Sex Discrimination, Sexual Misconduct, and Interpersonal Violence Policy [Title IX], 3.1.3).
+(Refer to SRC Policy and Procedure Manual, Prohibiting Sex Discrimination [Title IX], 3.1.3).

-The full policies, procedures, and other relevant Title IX information may be found online at www.src.edu/titleix.
+The full policies, procedures, and other relevant Title IX information may be found online.

-Technology and Computing Guidelines
+Technology and Computing Guidelines.